Poughkeepsie Annual Mean Air Temperature

 We have also provided the annual air temperature deviation from the average.
 This can help you ask some specific questions about air temperature.
 For example, was it hotter or colder than average in 1997?
 To answer, you would look at the air temperature deviation in 1997.
 If the deviation is greater than 0, the annual air temperature was above average.
 If the deviation is less than 0, the annual air temperature was below average.

-We also have a related lesson on climate change and rising temperatures in the Hudson Valley in our Teaching Materials database, which you may wish to complete before using this dataset.
+We also have a related lesson on climate change and rising temperatures in the Hudson Valley, which you may wish to complete before using this dataset.

 These data were collected daily by the United States Historical Climatology Network.
 The data were then averaged to create daily and monthly means.